 5. Deactivate other plugins

 One of the most common problem are conflicts between different installed plugins.
 Even if the issue clearly is tied to one plugin, the reason to the problem might be caused by another plugin.
-To troubleshoot this, deactivate all other plugins and then start activate one plugin at the time until the issue appears again.
+To troubleshoot this, deactivate all other plugins and then start to activate one plugin at a time until the issue appears again.
 Then you know what plugin is causing the conflict.

 6. Switch theme

 Sometimes the issue is related to the theme that you are using.
 Since many themes comes bundled with a lot of custom functionality (similar to a plugin) the conflict can be caused by the theme.

 A good idea is to navigate to →

 Themes.
 Download Storefront (the default WooCommerce theme from Automattic) and temporary activate that theme.

 Some issues might cause PHP errors and warnings.
 By reading these error messages you might be able to trace where the issue is coming from.
 By turning on debug logging in WordPress you will be able to read the error messages.
 In your wp-config.php file you add the following: